Dynatrace/AWSDevOpsTutorial/README.md

 ### Our Deployed Application

 If the Pipeline succeeded we should be able to navigate to our deployed application in Staging and Production.
 You saw the Public DNS for our two server instances in the *CloudFormation Output*.
-If you dont remember either go back to the CloudFormation overview or navigate to your EC2 Instances.
+If you don't remember either go back to the CloudFormation overview or navigate to your EC2 Instances.
 You will see both instances there and you can also get to the Public DNS and also Public IP.

 If we take the public IP or public DNS we simply put it in a browser and navigate to default port 80.
-Lets see whether our app is up and running!
+Let's see whether our app is up and running!
 ![](./images/createstack_appcheck1.png)

 GRANTED - not the most beautiful looking app, but it does its job :-)